MC42/hi-im.kim/writing/starlets/notes.md

 Sam | Sarah Easton - Rutherforded girl, senior now, working part time for the uni.
 Studied chemical manufacturing.
     | Jen Alameda - Junior, specialized in computer science.
 Quiet,a little annoying, sense of humor is still recovering fromt he before times.
-Randall    | Minerva Jones - she knows she's transfemme, she's trying to Stef herself a little, the other girls know but don't know she knows.
+Randall    | Minerva Jones - she knows she's transfemme, she's trying to Stef herself a little, the other girls know but don't know how much she knows.
 Marissa - Overeager door greeter for "Dee", sophomore but permitted on the floor as she's taken to being trans like a whirlwind.
 Girls in a dungeon doesn't even look kinky anymore.  basic arcane practices.
+Alicia - clumsy plantwife, aims for the stars, falls often.  saved by minerva in her first actual magical feat ever in the administrator's office adventuring party.
+    Discount Willow from TOH.
+Cori - part of that first adventuring party.
+Explosion specialist.
+Once upon an arsonist.
+Argus Rutherford - The head administrator of the building, answering to the board of regents, lady A, and shadowy figures yet to be seen.
+Think SEELE.
+    Salt and pepper hair, receding hairline, steel blue eyes.
+Angry like a disappointed uncle.
+Not one for fun or games or even magic.
+No one knows how old he is, at least 100 based on the building name, but doesn't look a day past 60.
 # Places

 Rutherford Hall - the whole damn building.
 Y'know?